 We encourage you to find out the land you occupy on native-land.ca and join us in seeking to dismantle ongoing legacies of settler colonialism.

 3GT covid-19 practices & protocol

 COVID-19 Vaccinations and Masking Indoors Required

-This is a living document and will be updated as protocols evolve for live productions.
+This is a living document and will be updated as local practices and official guidances evolve for live events.

 In addition, 3GT will be taking the following precautions for your protection:

-Patrons, even if fully vaccinated, must wear a mask at all times while inside our theatre lobbies and houses, in accordance with current San Francisco County guidelines.
+Patrons, even if fully vaccinated, are required to be masked.
 Don’t worry, masks will be made available by the House Manager if you forgot to bring one.

 We will NOT be serving concession food and drink indoors.

 There will be NO LATE SEATING to ensure the quality of our check in system as well as minimize distractions within the theater during the performance.